DarrelASandbox/playground-go/chris_james/04-q-n-a/README.md

 - **Tips**:
   - When something is difficult to test, it's often due to the separation of concerns not being quite right
   - Don't add "test modes" into your code, instead use Dependency Injection so that you can model your dependencies and separate concerns.

+## Error Types

+Pedro on the Gopher Slack asks

+> If I’m creating an error like `fmt.Errorf("%s must be foo, got %s", bar, baz)`, is there a way to test equality without comparing the string value?